This post contains affiliate links. Please read our disclosure policy.

 Oversized dutch baby pancake with fresh strawberries and powdered sugar.

-Dutch baby pancakes can be served with seasonal fruits such as persimmons or spread with jams, syrups, or whipped cream.
+Dutch baby pancakes can be served with seasonal fruits such as my baked persimmons or spread with jams, syrups, or whipped cream.
 Cut it in fourths and serve warm.

 These pancakes complement brunch get-togethers quite well.